- FAQs: COVID-19 enforcement

 |Can I sit on the patio at a food premise (e.g. take-out food, food truck, bar, restaurant)?

-Food premises like food trucks, restaurants and bars are currently only allowed to provide take-out or delivery services.
-This means that people are not able to eat at the property including inside the premise, outside on a patio or any other seating at that location.
-All food premises should remove or block all inside and outside seating and ensure social distancing requirements are being followed at all times.
+As of Friday, June 19, 2020, food premises like food trucks, restaurants and bars are allowed to provide take-out, delivery or outdoor dining services.
+This means that people are not able to eat inside the location.
+All food premises should remove or block all inside seating and ensure social distancing requirements are being followed at all times.

 Effective Friday, June 12, 2020 at 12:01 a.m., all places of worship in Ontario will be permitted to open with physical distancing in place and attendance limited to no more than 30 percent of the room capacity to ensure the safety of worshippers.